CapMousse/ender5/pages/mods-and-improvements.md

 ---
 layout: default
-title: Replacements parts
+title: Mods and improvements
-nav_order: 7
+nav_order: 8
 ---

-# Replacements parts
+# Mods and improvements

 ## Table of content
 {: .no_toc .text_delta}